-I love the planning phase of the year but, after 20 years of teaching my kids at home, I know how often my plans have been completely overrun by real life!
+I love the planning phases of the homeschool year but, after 20 years of teaching my kids at home, I know how often my plans have been completely overrun by real life!

 In this post, I’ll share with you some of my best tips on goal-setting, prioritizing and creating a schedule that really works.
 Families with kids who learn differently have different needs when it comes to all of this planning – especially in the expectations department.
 No, most of us can’t just hand our younger kids a grade-level book and assign them to just read and fill in the workbook.